Why should engineers read more fiction?

 My recommendation: The Three Body Problem by Cixin Liu translated from Chinese by Ken Liu

 This book takes the reader on an epic journey.
-Opening in the past, with a brutal scene during the Chinese cultural revolution, it moves slowly into the future with side-steps into ever more fantastical virtual reality, becoming increasingly chilling as the technological might of the Trisolaran disruptors becomes clear.
+Opening in the past, during the Chinese cultural revolution, it moves slowly into the future with side-steps into ever more fantastical virtual reality, becoming increasingly chilling as the technological might of the Trisolaran disruptors becomes clear.
 It won’t be everyone’s cup of tea, but I adored it.

 What about you?